Mareliusmoen/varberg-games/.github/ISSUE_TEMPLATE/user-stories-template.md

 ---
-name: 'User Stories: <topic'
+name: User Stories Template
 about: This is our default user story template
-title: ''
+title: 'User Stories:'
 labels: ''
 assignees: ''